track2p/track2p.github.io/Track2p/gui_overview.md

 ## Bottom bar

 The bottom bar is used to manually curate the outputs of track2p.
 For more information see: ['Using the GUI' > 'Curation of track2p outputs'](https://track2p.github.io/gui_curation.html)

+## More info

+For a more detailed overview of the GUI see the paper (`Supplementary Information: Software > Interactive visualisation and curation using the Track2p GUI`).